-Selena Gomez Cuddles The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A
+Selena Gomez Cuddles With The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A

 New Album Details

-Teen Vogue pointed out that Gomez stayed secretive about her new album, but did share that she enjoys collaborating with “different artists & producers so every song is new and different.”
+Teen Vogue pointed out that Gomez stayed secretive about her new album but did share that she enjoys collaborating with “different artists & producers so every song is new and different.”

 And no, she didn’t name names but instead revealed that her favorite aspect of interacting with the other artists is learning from another musician’s sound and “combining it with mine.”
-The songstress described the inspiration for her songs as coming during “seasons of change,” but didn’t say if those “seasons of change” refers to romances of the past and/or present.
+The songstress described the inspiration for her songs as coming during “seasons of change,” but she didn’t say if those “seasons of change” refers to romances of the past and/or present.

 [Featured Image by Christopher Polk/Getty Images]